About Palatal Expanders

 If your child is struggling with a overcrowded teeth, impacted teeth, or a crossbite that makes eating and speaking difficult, contact our orthodontists today.
 We can help you and your child devise an orthodontic treatment plan that will help them achieve a straighter smile.
 Palatal expanders, braces, and Invisalign are available at all of our locations.

 Contact us today to schedule a consultation.
-We have orthodontists in Reading, Easton, Allentown, Blandon, Exton, and Lansdale.
+We have orthodontists in Reading, Easton, Allentown, Exton, and Harrisburg.